abdulaziz1812/movie-portal-server-orchid/README.md

 ## Live API URL

 While this is the backend API, you can connect it to your frontend (React app).
 The server is running at:
+- `http://localhost:5000` for local development (you can change the port as needed).

 ## Features